Translating…

 Key Properties

-• Governance rules are encoded as executable logic
+• Governance rules are encoded as protocol level logic

-• Treasury and parameter changes execute without trusted signers
+• Treasury and parameter updates execute without trusted intermediaries

-This ensures governance integrity remains secure against future cryptographic threats.
+This ensures long term resilience against emerging cryptographic threats.

 Security & Finality